9 Election of Vice Captain, Treasurer and Committees

 EXTRAORDINARY GENERAL MEETING

-13 The Management Committee shall call, and give notice of, an Extraordinary General Meeting when any question of urgent importance shall arise or when required to do so upon written request by at least 25 Members or when required so to do by the these rules.
+14 The Business and Policy Committee shall call, and give notice of, an Extraordinary General Meeting when any question of urgent importance shall arise or when required to do so upon written request by at least 25 Members or when required so to do by these rules.

 The Extraordinary General Meeting is to be held no more than 28 days after receipt of the written request, or the requirement to hold an Extraordinary General Meeting arises, at a time and place as the Management Committee shall determine.